Anti-austerity, tourist boom and a pink house in Lisbon

 Also, the places she and her friends used to spend their free time at became overcrowded and more expensive, like the party neighbourhood Bairro Alto or the area around Intendente.
 “And there are rumours that the town hall wants to sell the land of one of our favourite viewpoints, Miradouro da Nossa Senhora do Monte, to a hotel,” said Silva.

 At the same time, tourism has also created many job opportunities for the population, including students.
 Silva, for example, started giving free walking tours through the downtown area.
 However, many jobs in tourism are precarious and don’t offer career possibilities.
-A country report by the European Commission, recommends increasing incentives to issue permanent contracts.
-However, it is going in the right direction.
+A country report by the European Commission has recommended increasing incentives to issue permanent contracts.

 An integrated financial market, technology and shoes